 The pieces are on display through out the common areas of the White Porch Inn as well as in the room are from artists from countries around the world.
 Most of the pieces on display are available for purchase.
 There are also special package deals available for guests staying at this Provincetown art hotel to help patrons who have bonded with a certain piece to acquire it, take it home, and through that have something to help them always remember that special vacation in Provincetown and at the » White Porch Inn.

 Provincetown, MA 02657

-The CATALOG includes many but not all of the works that are part of the installations of our Miami Wynwood and Provincetown locations.
-Our current installations “Exterior” and “Discover Beyond” feature artist Danilo Gonzalez and Dietmar Brixy.
-Work by other artists are also available and on display.
+The CATALOG includes many but not all of the works that are part of the installations of “THE GAME” – our installations at the White Porch Gallery @ R House, by artist Peggy Mella.
+Work by other artists including German artist Dietmar Brixy, and many more are also available and on display.
 Click on the thumbnails to see a larger version of a specific work.
 Further information and additional works are available upon request.

 WHITE PORCH – ART & HOSPITALITY